Sleep apnea diagnosis and solutions

 The NSF explains how sleep apnea can cause high blood pressure and other cardiovascular risks.
 While you are sleeping, you may temporarily stop breathing due to a blockage in your airway.
 This results in less oxygen in your body.

 Your brain realizes that oxygen is inadequate and tries to correct the situation.
 Since blood is the carrier of oxygen to the cells in your body, your brain’s compensation strategy is to increase blood flow in your blood vessels.
-This does increase the oxygen supply, but it does something else: it increases blood pressure.
+This does increase the oxygen supply, but it does something else: it increases blood pressure and can cause high blood pressure headaches.

 Sleep Apnea and Weight Gain